telerik/blazor-docs/upgrade/old-version-support-policy.md

 * [Browser Compatibility](#browser-compatibility)
 * [Implementation Support](#implementation-support)

-> For best performance results, use the latest UI for Blazor version which contains all recent features and fixes that are available.
+>note For best performance results, use the latest UI for Blazor version ({{site.uiForBlazorLatestVersion}}) which contains all recent features and fixes that are available.

 ## Bug Fixes